mhartl/git-utils/README.md

 ### git merge-into-branch

-`git merge-into-branch [target]` merges the current branch into the target branch (defaults to `master`).
-On a branch called `add-markdown-support`, `git merge-into-branch` is equivalent to the following:
+`git merge-into-branch [target]` merges the current branch into the target branch (defaults to repo's default branch).
+On a branch called `add-markdown-support` in a repo with default branch `main`, `git merge-into-branch` is equivalent to the following:

-    $ git checkout master
+    $ git checkout main
     $ git merge --no-ff --log add-markdown-support

 Note that this effectively changes the default merge behavior from fast-forward to no-fast-forward, which makes it possible to use `git log` to see which of the commit objects together have implemented a feature on a particular branch.
 As noted in [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/):